Bond dimension witnesses and the structure of homogeneous matrix product states: The Physics of MPS

 Suppose now that we choose $P(X)$ in eq. (\ref{project}) to be a central polynomial for dimension $D$.
 Then $P(A)=p(A)\id$, where $p(A)$ is a scalar.
 The state $\ket{\psi}$ will hence get projected into the state $p(A)\ket{\psi'}$, with

-This is again a MPS with the same boundary condition $\omega$ and matrices $A_1,...,A_d$, but where $m$ particles are just missing.
+This is again a hMPS with the same boundary condition $\omega$ and matrices $A_1,...,A_d$, but where $m$ particles are just missing.

 Now, divide the space of $m$-degree homogeneous central polynomials into classes $[P]=P+MPI$, i.e., two central polynomials $P_1,P_2$ belong to the same class if and only if $P_1-P_2$ is an MPI.
 These classes form a vector space $\Q_{D,m}$, the quotient space of $m$-degree homogeneous central polynomials by MPIs.
 Let $\{P_i(X)\}_i$ be a basis for $\Q_{D,m}$ and define the $m$-local operator $C\equiv\sum_{i}\ket{\varphi_i}\bra{P_i(X)}$, where $\{\ket{\varphi_i}\}_i$ is any orthonormal set of $m$-particle states.
-The effect of $C$ over any MPS of bond dimension $D$ or smaller is to project the $m$ particles where it acts into the pure state $\ket{\varphi}\equiv\sum_i p_i(A)\ket{\varphi_i}$, while the remaining particles end up in the state (\ref{glued}).
+The effect of $C$ over any hMPS of bond dimension $D$ or smaller is to project the $m$ particles where it acts into the pure state $\ket{\varphi}\equiv\sum_i p_i(A)\ket{\varphi_i}$, while the remaining particles end up in the state (\ref{glued}).
 It hence `cuts' particles $s+1,...,s+m$ off the chain and `glues' the two ends back, see Figure \ref{cut_and_glue}.

 This sort of operators will be called \emph{cut-and-glue operators}.
-Note that, after tracing out the particles cut, a cut-and-glue operator acting over a TI MPS leaves the spin chain in the same quantum state (modulo normalization).
+Note that, after tracing out the particles cut, a cut-and-glue operator acting over an iMPS leaves the spin chain in the same quantum state (modulo normalization).